-Covid-19 coronavirus: Nation of narks - dob in those not playing by the rules, says Govt
+Covid-19 coronavirus: Dob in those not playing by the rules, says Govt

 "If retailers are taking advantage of their duopoly in the market and are taking advantage of people who are going out in good faith to buy their everyday needs, then we will act on that.
 That is illegal."

-The developments come as the number of coronavirus cases reacghes almost 740,000 globally, with more than 35,000 deaths.
-The US and Europe are now the epicentre of the outbreak, which began in mainland China in late December 2019.
+The developments come as the number of coronavirus cases reaches almost 740,000 globally, with more than 35,000 deaths.
+The US and Europe are now the epicentre of the outbreak, which began in mainland China in late December.

+In the US, President Donald Trump - siding with public health experts' dire projections - defended his decision to extend restrictive social distancing guidelines through to the end of April, while bracing the nation for a coronavirus death toll that could reach 200,000 people.

+"The worst that could happen is you do it too early and all of a sudden it comes back," Trump said during a nearly hour-long call-in interview with Fox & Friends as members of his coronavirus task force fanned out across other media outlets to warn the virus' spread was only just beginning.

 READ MORE: